Supporting imagery

 Enough about CPU talk!
 Let’s now take a look at the memory bundled within the PSVita.

-As it’s customary with portable consoles, there are multiple memory types in this system.
+As is customary with portable consoles, there are multiple memory types in this system.

 Main memory